Baldwin–Buckley debate

-The Baldwin–Buckley debate was a televised debate of The Cambridge Union Society held on 18 February 1965, which has since come to be seen as one of the most historic and influential intellectual debates on race relations in America.
-James Baldwin, an influential African American writer and activist, and William F. Buckley, a leading conservative intellectual, debated the motion, "The American dream is at the expense of the American Negro."
+The Baldwin–Buckley debate was a televised debate of The Cambridge Union Society held on 18 February 1965 in Cambridge, England, which has since come to be seen as one of the most historic and influential intellectual debates on race relations in America.
+James Baldwin, an influential African-American writer and activist, and William F. Buckley, a leading conservative intellectual, debated the motion "The American dream is at the expense of the American Negro."

-The proposition, led by Baldwin, won by a landslide majority of 380, with the 'Ayes' receiving 544 votes to the 'Noes' 164.
+The proposition, led by Baldwin, won by a landslide majority of 380, with the "Ayes" receiving 544 votes to the "Noes" 164.

 The debate came at a time of significant social change, with the Voting Rights Act being passed just months later in the US.
 Broadcast at the time live on the BBC, it was later rebroadcast on stations across America.
 In the years since several books and dramatic reproductions, along with countless articles, both academic and media, have been produced about the debate and its impact.

 Background

 In the early 1960s, Baldwin and Buckley were both firmly entrenched on the American intellectual and political scene, frequently appearing in all forms of media.

 Buckley founded and edited the National Review, a conservative editorial magazine (sometimes described as the originator of modern American conservatism), and was a leading spokesperson for the American conservative voice.
 He opposed the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-Baldwin, already well known in the US, rose to international fame in 1962 with the publication of his 20,000-word essay called "Down At the Cross: Letter from a Region in My Mind," and by mid-1963, with the publication of The Fire Next Time, he was second only to King as "the face" of the Civil Rights Movement.
+Baldwin, already well known in the US, rose to international fame in 1962 with the publication of his 20,000-word essay called "Down At the Cross: Letter from a Region in My Mind," and by mid-1963, with the publication of The Fire Next Time, he was second only to Martin Luther King Jr. as "the face" of the Civil Rights Movement.

 In the years preceding the debate, both were engaged in "intellectual combat."

 For example, in 1962 Baldwin appeared in a televised debate on segregation opposite the National Reviews lead on civil rights, James Jackson Kilpatrick.
-For his part, Buckley saw himself as having a duty to warn the country to resist the ideas of someone he saw as an 'eloquent menace'.
+For his part, Buckley saw himself as having a duty to warn the country to resist the ideas of someone he saw as an "eloquent menace".

 Baldwin was visiting the UK to promote his third novel, Another Country, and his publicist Corgi Books contacted the Union to ask if they would be interested in him addressing the chamber.
 The President replied saying that he would be welcome to participate in a debate, an offer to which he agreed.
 To find a suitable opponent, the committee spent a week contacting various notable segregationist Senators, before learning that conveniently Buckley was on a skiing holiday in Switzerland.
-Buckley quickly agreed to participate in the debate, and the 40 guineas paid by the BBC to broadcast the debate paid for the cost of flying Buckley and his companions in from Switzerland.
+Buckley quickly agreed to participate in the debate, and the 40 guineas (42 £) paid by the BBC to broadcast the debate paid for the cost of flying Buckley and his companions in from Switzerland.